plotasse/steam-sel/README.md

 you can't.
 Not without this horrendous script.
 If you're interested, please proceed below.

+## Disclaimer

+You know how Steam randomly deletes files from people's disks ?
+Well this probably will do so as well.
+Or maybe not.
+The only written files should be in `$XDG_RUNTIME_DIR`, so as long as it's set (and it *should* check for it to be set), everything should be fine.
+Unless the script generates a faulty game startup command.
+Or your favorite game devs do.
+Whatever, you've been warned.

 ## Install

 - Put steam-sel-loader in your path, and add it to the launch options for the